sopra-the-endboss/laser-chad-fullstack/README.md

 # Frontend
+The frontend follows the react-js framework.
+Material ui is used for styling.
 **Authentication:**
 AWS Cognito and Amplify are used for user registration and user authentication.
 After sign-up, Cognito sends a verification challenge to the provided user email.